Group Inference in High Dimensions with Applications to Hierarchical Testing: Theoretical Justification

-Theorem \ref{thm: known middle} is established in a parallel way to Theorem \ref{thm: Sigma middle} with the main difference as the variance level of $\MA$ is different from that of $\MW$.
-Specifically, the variance component of $\MW$ consists of two components, the uncertainty of estimating $\beta$ and $\Sigma$ while the variance component of $\MA$ only reflects the uncertainty of estimating $\beta$.
+In contrast to Theorem \ref{thm: Sigma middle}, the main difference in Theorem \ref{thm: known middle} is the variance level of $\MA$.
+In comparison, the variance of $\MW$ consists of two components, the uncertainty of estimating $\beta$ and $\Sigma$ while the variance of $\MA$ only reflects the uncertainty of estimating $\beta$.

-Three of the most interesting examples of $A$ are $A={\rm I}_{|G|\times |G|}$, $A={\rm diag}\left(\Sigma_{G,G}\right)$ and $A=\Sigma_{G,G},$ where ${\rm diag}\left(\Sigma_{G,G}\right)$ denotes the diagonal matrix of $\Sigma_{G,G}$.
-For the case $A={\rm I}_{|G|\times |G|}$, we treat all regression coefficients equally and focus on the magnitude of the regression coefficients instead of the magnitude of the covariate variance and the correlation between covariates.
-For the case $A={\rm diag}\left(\Sigma_{G,G}\right)$, the constructed significance test takes the variance level of each covariate into consideration but does not take the correlation between all covariates inside $G$ into account.
-For the case $A=\Sigma_{G,G},$ we take into consideration both the covariate variance level and also the correlation between all covariates inside $G$.
-However, the constructed test, with assuming $A=\Sigma_{G,G}$ to be known a priori, is different from the test statistics constructed in \eqref{eq: estimator Cov}, where the construction does not make use of any prior knowledge of $\Sigma_{G,G}$.
-The difference between \eqref{eq: dominating known} and \eqref{eq: dominating} illustrates the additional uncertainty we need to account for due to the unknown weighted matrix $\Sigma_{G,G}$.